lbthomsen/versaloon/README.md

 transport select jtag
 ```

-Then you can launch OpenOCD with `openocd -f my_vslling.cfg` :
+Then you can launch OpenOCD with `openocd -f my_vsllink.cfg` :

 ```
 Open On-Chip Debugger 0.10.0